Master of Arts in Teaching

 - Two letters of recommendation, one of which must be an evaluation of applicant’s instructional ability and attitude toward the teaching/learning process.
 Applicants who lack teaching experience should ask for a recommendation from a college instructor in their major discipline or an employer familiar with their teaching potential.

 At the time of admission, the MAT applicant’s transcript will be analyzed for depth of content knowledge in the major, using the Specialized Professional Associations’ criteria (NCTM, NCTE, NSTA, NASPE, NCSS, etc.).
-Based on this analysis, candidates may be required to take further content courses in order to satisfy SPA requirements for content knowledge.
+Based on this analysis, candidates may be required to take further content courses in order to satisfy requirements for content knowledge.

 MAT candidates may be conditionally admitted to the program prior to taking and passing the Praxis tests.
 Passing Praxis test scores are required for admission to degree candidacy and to student teaching